henry-jacq/eazycart/README.md

 # Eazycart

-Eazycart is a minimalistic and simple online shopping system that utilizes Oracle as its database.
+Eazycart is a minimalistic and simple online shopping system.

 ## Features